serenity-js/serenity-js/documentation/website/src/handbook/integration/serenityjs-and-protractor.md

         Cucumber.js supports <strong>only one native formatter per output</strong>.
         In particular, you can't have more than one Cucumber.js formatter writing to standard output or to the same file.
     </p><p>
-        Please also note that when you configure Serenity/JS to use any of its [reporting services](https://serenity-js.org/handbook/reporting/index.html) (via the `serenity.crew` option), the framework will <strong>automatically disable</strong>
+        Please also note that when you configure Serenity/JS to use any of its <a href="https://serenity-js.org/handbook/reporting/index.html">reporting services</a> (via the <code>serenity.crew</code> option), the framework will <strong>automatically disable</strong>
         any native Cucumber reporters printing to the terminal to avoid overlapping output.
     </p><p>
-        You can, however, redirect output of such reporter to a file, so instead of `usage` use `usage:usage.txt`.
+        You can, however, redirect output of such reporter to a file, so instead of <code>usage</code> use <code>usage:usage.txt</code>.
     </p></div>
 </div>